ooni/ooni.org/content/post/2025-media-censorship-in-india-and-pakistan/index.md

 In May 2025, after the [terrorist attack](https://www.bbc.com/news/articles/cy9vyzzyjzlo) in Kashmir on 22nd April 2025, political tension between India and Pakistan escalated into a [4-day conflict](https://www.iiss.org/online-analysis/online-analysis/2025/05/indiapakistan-drone-and-missile-conflict-differing-and-disputed-narratives/).
 Amid the conflict, both governments started blocking multiple news media outlets to fight ‘disinformation campaigns’ and ‘hate speech’ on the internet.

-This report shares OONI data on blocks that emerged in both India and Pakistan amid the armed conflict in May 2025.
+This report is published in collaboration with [DRF (Digital Rights Foundation)](https://digitalrightsfoundation.pk) and shares OONI data on blocks that emerged in both India and Pakistan amid the armed conflict in May 2025.

 {{<table-of-contents>}}